henrydm/Rhino-Pong/README.md

 Pong Game for Rhinoceros 3D (CAD Software).

-Usage:
-* Up/Down keys move the stick if you are in perspective (the sticks are in sides)
-* Left/Right keys  move the stick if you rotate the scene and camera position is behind a stick.

 Features:
 * User vs Computer (First to reach 3 goals win)
 * Different IA Levels (Easy, Medium, Hard, Impossible)